canvas-medical/documentation/collections/_api/letter.md

 <br>

 ## Create
 To create a Note resource, POST to `https://<your-instance>.canvasmedical.com/core/api/letter/v1/Letter` using the supported attributes below.
-Letters will be staged in the record to then be faxed or printed.
-Edit can be made in the UI as needed.
+Letters will be staged on the patient's chart to then be faxed or printed.
+Furhter edits can be made in the UI as needed.

 ### Attributes